Mathanesh/Design-Project-14.2/README.md

 conda activate drl-traj-plan
 ```

-3. Modify main_continous.py per needs.
-To run MPC with Q function integration choose decision mode.
+3. Modify main_continous.py as needed and to run MPC with Q function integration, choose decision mode.
 Other variables can also be configured.

 4. Run the script:
 ```bash